-The extraction of minerals, aggregate, and gravel resources falls primarily within provincial jurisdiction with limited authority of the CSRD.
+The CSRD has only limited influence on the management of mineral and aggregate resource extraction, as decisions related to such uses are generally beyond the jurisdiction of the CSRD Board.
 The objectives and policies of this section remain broad in nature to offer guidance to senior governments in their decision-making process, as part of the referral process.